PRIDE-Archive/pridepy/docs/usage.md

   --iprox-user your_username \
   -w 8
 ```

-The password is best supplied via the `IPROX_ASPERA_PASSWORD` environment variable
-to avoid exposing it on the command line.

 ### Go directly to the hosting repository (native MassIVE / JPOST / iProX accessions)